rordenlab/dcm2niix/Philips/README.md

 ## About

 dcm2niix attempts to convert all DICOM images to NIfTI.
 The Philips enhanced DICOM images are elegantly able to save all images from a series as a single file.
 However, this format is necessarily complex.
-The usage of this format has evolved over time, and can become further complicated when DICOM are handled by DICOM tools (for example, anonymization, transfer which converts explicit VRs to implicit VRs, etc.).
+The usage of this format has evolved over time, and can become further complicated when DICOM are modified by DICOM tools (for example, anonymization, mangled by a [dcm4che/AGFA PACS](https://github.com/neurolabusc/dcm_qa_agfa), conversion of explicit VRs to implicit VRs, etc.).

 This web page describes some of the strategies handle these images.
 However, users should be vigilant when handling these datasets.
 If you encounter problems using dcm2niix you can explore [alternative DICOM to NIfTI converters](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Alternatives) or [report an issue](https://github.com/rordenlab/dcm2niix).